Our Historic Building Conservation Philosophy

-We at HBC&R believe that good conservation should be based upon a respect for the existing fabric.
+We at HBC&R believe that good building conservation should be based upon a respect for the existing fabric.
 Through making the least possible intervention we maintain the majority of the cultural, heritage value.
 The use of reversible processes allows us to create the widest options for future development or any future, unseen issues.

 We feel that the building should be able to tell its story, this means replacement parts need to be visible, so as not to falsify its artistic or historic legacy.
 New work needn't be radically different, but rather maintain harmony while allowing the new work and the building to remain honest.